 Review Summary: dream pop with balls

 .
-Not in sound beyond a superficial level - a guitar tone here, a vocal effect there - so much as spirit; the near-identical feelings both works arouse within.
-The latter saw Jack Tatum navigate his own little world of intimate affairs concerning, among other things, love, longing, isolation and substance abuse via sharp guitar and synth hooks, utterly oblivious to the presence of his audience.
+Not in sound beyond a superficial level - a guitar tone here, a vocal effect there - so much as spirit, the near-identical feelings both works arouse within.
+The latter saw Jack Tatum navigate his own little world of intimate affairs concerning, among other things, love, longing, isolation, and substance abuse via sharp guitar and synth hooks, utterly oblivious to the presence of his audience.
 His wide-eyed lack of self-awareness gave those songs an extremely personal, occasionally intrusive feel akin to reading a stolen diary.
-Here the boy/girl vocal duo Jeff Kandefer and Elizabeth Gimbrone are comparatively guarded.
+Here, the boy/girl vocal duo Jeff Kandefer and Elizabeth Gimbrone are comparatively guarded.
 Wary of prying ears pressed to their window, they drench their voices in reverb and shove them down in the mix, favouring sonic imagery over lyrical transparency to tell the bulk of their stories.
 The sentiments, however, are the same.
 Drowned in a Sea of Sound

 viewed through a Vaseline-smeared lens; two records sharing one heart.
 Sister albums, if you will.
 Two sides of the same shimmering coin.

-is beautiful, powerful, immersive and immense.
+is beautiful, immersive and powerful.